Fail Pakistan governments and under-development Gilgit-Baltistan

 The interests of the ruling parties and bureaucracy often lead to the stalling of numerous initiatives.
-The federally controlled Water and Power Department (WPD) aims to maintain its monopoly and restricts competition from the private sector.
+The federally controlled Water and Power Department (WPD) aims to maintain its monopoly and restrict competition from the private sector.
 The National Electric Power Regulatory Authority (NEPRA) serves as Pakistan's primary power service provider and holds a monopoly on the construction of infrastructure for electricity distribution.
-This monopoly creates significant barriers for other businesses trying to enter the market.
+This monopoly creates significant barriers for other businesses attempting to enter the market.

 Comments